 The court may also deny the issuance of a driver’s license or permit for the same time period if the minor does not have a driver’s license or permit.

 A person who is 21 or older will usually be charged with Driving While Intoxicated if their blood alcohol level is 0.08 or higher or if they are mentally or physically impaired due to intoxication.
-Generally a DWI is a class B misdemeanor, with a minimum term of confinement of 72 hours unless there was an open container or the person had an alcohol level of 0.15 or higher.
+Generally a DWI is a class B misdemeanor, with a minimum term of confinement of 72 hours unless there was an open container or the person had an alcohol level of 0.15 or higher in which case the punishment is more severe.

-If it is shown that an analysis of a specimen of the person’s blood, breath, or urine showed an alcohol concentration of 0.15 or more at the time the analysis was performed, the offense is a class A misdemeanor, subject to confinement in jail of no longer than one year and a potential fine of up to $4,000.
+If it is shown that an analysis of a specimen of the person’s blood, breath, or urine showed an alcohol concentration of 0.15 or more at the time the analysis was performed, the offense is a class A misdemeanor, punishable by up a year in jail and a maximum $4,000 fine.

-The Ethan Couch “affluenza case” made national news after Couch was arrested as a juvenile in Tarrant County and charged with Intoxication Manslaughter under Texas law.
+The Ethan Couch “affluenza case” made national news after Couch was arrested as a juvenile in Tarrant County and charged with Intoxication Manslaughter for causing the deaths of four people.
 The tragic nature of the case highlights the risks individuals take when they drink and then get behind the wheel.
-While the community focuses on the effect on the victim’s families, the life of the accused will never be the same.
+While the community focuses on the effect on the victim’s families, the life of the accused will also never be the same.

 If you or a loved one is charged with a intoxication-related offense, at any age, call us at (817) 203-2220 for a complimentary strategy session.
-Our team is made up of experienced DWI lawyers who have handled hundreds of alcohol-related offenses.
-You can also contact us online:
+Our team is made up of experienced intoxication crimes lawyers who have handled hundreds of alcohol-related offenses.
+We can help.